Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

 # α the begining

- x1 is born its intelligence is equal to a cat old that understeands human comunications
+ x1 is born its intelligence is equal to a cat old that understeands human comunications, while this Ai i